Enhanced Security Login and MFA

 Right now, MFA uses SMS.
 In the future, you’ll be able to choose an authenticator app (like Google Authenticator) if preferred.

-Making Sure User Accouns Are Eligible for MFA
+Making Sure User Accounts Are Eligible for MFA

 MFA requires verification using a unique email address for each individual user.
 Therefore, MFA cannot be enabled for user accounts that share the same email address.
 To ensure that the user accounts in your organization are not prevented from having the higher level of security provided by MFA, make the following changes as needed to user accounts that are currently ineligible for MFA: